Grendahl/t-rex-faq/README.md

 If you experience hashrate drop between releases make sure that the miner selects same kernel.
 If kernel differs for the new version then set proper kernel manually by adding a --kernel parameter to the T-Rex startup arguments.

 ## How do I run a benchmark?
-For ETHash, you can start T-Rex with ```t-rex -a ethash -B --benchmark-epoch 393``` and it will give you more reports on how fast it's working.
+For ETHash, you can start T-Rex with ```t-rex -a ethash --benchmark --benchmark-epoch 446``` and it will give you more reports on how fast it's working.
 This is great for tuning your cards.

+Benchmark values for some other algos:
+* kawpow: ```--benchmark --benchmark-block 1970248```
+* autolykos2: ```--benchmark --benchmark-block 596150```
+* conflux: ```--benchmark --benchmark-epoch 50```

+To make it easier to find the average with fluctuating hashrates, you can add ```--hashrate-avr 300``` which will smooth out the hashrates after about five minutes based on the total average.

 ## What is the difference between --lock-cclock and --cclock?